“Patients should be happy.”

 For whom is pump treatment not suitable?

-• Patients with drug-induced PAH within the scope of drug abuse
+- Patients with drug-induced PAH within the scope of drug abuse

 After all, the basic prerequisite for such a complete treatment is a well-established social structure.
 Sometimes it’s not possible to install this kind of treatment.
-This is the biggest challenge for me because this kind of treatment is often not an option at all for very young patients.
+This is the biggest challenge for me because this kind of treatment is often not an option at all for very young patients. - Parenteral treatment is also difficult for very old patients, although they are disciplined and easy to guide by a caregiver.

 Univ.-Prof. Dr. Irene Lang, MD